v-rgrace/Viva/Viva/glint/setup/insights-integration.md

 *This guidance is for the initial sending of data to Insights only.*

-1. On the **Send Data to Viva Insights** page, **Select Programs** by enabling the checkbox next to the recurring or ad hoc program listed.
+1. On the **Send Data to Viva Insights** page, **Select Programs** by enabling the checkbox next to the Recurring or Ad Hoc program listed.
 You can choose more than one program.

    :::image type="content" source="../../media/glint/setup/send-to-insights.png" alt-text="Screenshot of the Send data to Viva Insights button." lightbox="../../media/glint/setup/send-to-insights.png":::